 What best describes how you entered the EHS field?
 It’s one of the questions from Safety + Health magazine’s 2021 EHS Salary Survey, and the responses tell us people get into EHS via different avenues.
 (A couple caveats: This part of the survey does not distinguish between female and male respondents.
 It also encompasses the health and safety aspects of the EHS equation, not just environmental.
 Still, it’s a good snapshot.)

 In general, nearly a third of the survey’s respondents said they entered EHS after they got their degree in the field.
 Other respondents said their employer had asked them to “handle EHS matters,” or that they “volunteered” to do so.
 Other respondents said they simply applied for an open EHS position in their company even though they had little or no experience.

 There also was this.
 “A friend or colleague worked in EHS and encouraged me to pursue this field.”
 In our own Women of EHS orbit, we’re hoping to see more women become such ambassadors.

-Just a note that Encamp is always looking for the best and brightest women to join us.
+Encamp is always looking for the best and brightest women to join our company.
 Keep an eye on our Careers page for positions we have open.
 We’re growing!